We have a team of very experienced nursing staff comprising:

 Helen Rodger has a paramedic background and as such is well placed to carry out urgent home visits and conduct first line assessments at the surgery.

 Practice nurses Amy Armiger, Lisa Brown, Angela Gitto & Kerry Miller are available by appointment for various treatments, health promotion advice and screening, including smears, immunisations and vaccinations.

 They are qualified to advise and treat many minor conditions and it may be quicker to see a Practice Nurse than wait for a consultation with your Doctor who nevertheless is always available if you have any cause for concern.

 Health Care Assistant (HCA)

-Jessica Holmes and Kerry Miller, our very capable HCAs, have undergone training to enable them to take blood samples, blood pressure, assist with minor surgery, ear syringing, perform ECGs and carry out health checks that do not involve medication.
+Jessica Holmes, our very capable HCAs, have undergone training to enable them to take blood samples, blood pressure, assist with minor surgery, ear syringing, perform ECGs and carry out health checks that do not involve medication.